SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/JS210_CourseNotes.md

 The built-in prototypes can be 'extended' or 'augmented' by changing the properties of said objects directly.
 This is useful when a desired feature is not yet supported by the environment or language standard.

 We can then simply specify the functionality as if it were part of the language, but this has a drawback, when the functionality is supported at some point, our implementation is probably slower, less robust, and the behavior and documentation probably does not match the language reference.

+## Strict mode

+### What is strict mode?
+What does strict mode do?

+Strict mode changes JavaScript in **three** significant ways:

+- Errors are thrown in strict mode for which no errors are thrown in sloppy mode.
+  In other word, strict mode is less silent in terms of problems that occur.
+- Disables some JS functionality to make the language engine perform better.
+- Prohibits the usage of names and syntax that may conflict with future JS versions.

+### What are the benefits of strict mode?

+When strict mode is enabled:

+- some bugs are prevented/mitigated
+- debugging is typically easier
+- code typically executes faster
+- conflicts with future language changes are avoided

+### How does strict mode differ from sloppy mode?

+### How to enable strict mode at global or function level?

+### Describe how code behaves under strict and sloppy mode?

+### When is strict mode enabled automatically?

+###  When should strict mode be used or not be used?